Dynamical Fragile Topology in Floquet Crystals: Acknowledgement

 \section{Acknowledgement}

-JY thanks Yu-An Chen, Biao Lian, Zhi-Da Song, Xiao-Qi Sun, Zhi-Cheng Yang and Rui-Xing Zhang for helpful discussions.
-In particular, JY thanks Zhi-Da Song for providing critical comments, and thanks Xiao-Qi Sun for the information on straight waveguides as static Hamiltonians in photonic systems.
+J.\,Yu thanks Yu-An Chen, Biao Lian, Zhi-Da Song, Xiao-Qi Sun, Zhi-Cheng Yang and Rui-Xing Zhang for helpful discussions.
+In particular, J.\,Yu thanks Zhi-Da Song for providing critical comments, and thanks Xiao-Qi Sun for the information on straight waveguides as static Hamiltonians in photonic systems.
 This work is supported by the Laboratory for Physical Sciences.

 \begin{widetext}